SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: Abstract

 \section{Abstract}

-RowHammer is a DRAM vulnerability that can cause bit errors in a victim DRAM row by just accessing its neighboring DRAM rows at a high-enough rate.
-Recent studies demonstrate that new DRAM devices are becoming increasingly more vulnerable to RowHammer, and many works demonstrate system-level attacks for privilege escalation or information leakage.
-In this work, we leverage two key observations about RowHammer characteristics to spy on DRAM temperature: 1)~RowHammer-induced bit error rate consistently increases (or decreases) as the temperature increases, and 2)~some DRAM cells that are vulnerable to RowHammer cause bit errors only at a particular temperature.
-Based on these observations, we propose a new RowHammer attack, called \mechanism{}, that spies on the temperature of critical systems such as industrial production lines, vehicles, and medical systems. \mechanism{} is the first practical attack that can spy on DRAM temperature. \mechanism{} can spy on absolute temperature with an error of less than $\pm$\SI{2.5}{\celsius} at the $90^{\mathrm{th}}$ percentile of tested temperature points, for 12 real DRAM modules from 4 main manufacturers.
+RowHammer is a DRAM vulnerability that can cause bit errors in a victim DRAM row \minesh{solely} by accessing its neighboring DRAM rows at a high-enough rate.
+Recent studies demonstrate that new DRAM devices are becoming increasingly vulnerable to RowHammer, and many works demonstrate system-level attacks for privilege escalation or information leakage.
+In this work, we perform the first rigorous fine-grained characterization and analysis of the correlation between RowHammer and temperature.
+We show that RowHammer is very sensitive to temperature variations, even if the variations are very small (e.g., $\pm$\SI{1}{\celsius}).
+We leverage two key observations from our analysis to \minesh{spy on DRAM temperature}: 1)~RowHammer-induced bit error rate consistently increases (or decreases) as the temperature increases, and 2)~some DRAM cells that are vulnerable to RowHammer \minesh{exhibit} bit errors only at a particular temperature.
+Based on these observations, we propose a new RowHammer attack, called \mechanism{}, that spies on the temperature of \minesh{DRAM on} critical systems such as industrial production lines, vehicles, and medical systems. \mechanism{} is the first practical attack that can spy on DRAM temperature.
+Our evaluation in a controlled environment shows that \mechanism{} can infer the temperature of the victim DRAM modules with an error of less than $\pm$\SI{2.5}{\celsius} at the $90^{\mathrm{th}}$ percentile of all tested temperatures, for 12 real DRAM modules (120 DRAM chips) from \onur{four} main manufacturers.